-Specific Stop Loss, which is tied to an individual's medical claims, is important because individual high dollar claims drive the majority of a group's claims variation.
+Specific Stop Loss, which is tied to an individual's medical claims, is important because individual high-dollar claims drive the majority of a group's claims variation.
 Specific coverage enables the group to protect against large, unforeseen claims that exceed the predetermined deductible amount and may require more funds than the employer has available at that time for such costs.

-Aggregate Stop Loss coverage provides a limit on the dollar amount of total claims spending in the contract period.
+Aggregate Stop Loss coverage provides a limit for the group on the amount of total claims spending in the contract period.
 With Aggregate coverage in place, the Stop Loss carrier reimburses the employer for the total claims exceeding that deductible.
 This protects the employer from large claims across the employee population.

-Leading Stop Loss carriers offer many riders and options that can further protect the employer, including advance funding, gapless or bridge renewals and two-year renewal rate caps.
-These features allow the coverage to be tailored to the employer's specific financial situation and risk tolerance level.
+Leading Stop Loss carriers offer many riders and options that can further protect the employer, including advance funding, gapless or bridge renewals and an aggregating specific feature.
+These selections allow the coverage to be tailored to the employer's specific financial situation and risk tolerance level.